 Of course, a song like that isn’t supposed to remind you of your dad, and that makes me chuckle, too.

-The reason is that back in 1976 we lived in Bury, Lancashire.
-Dad was a policeman with the Manchester Police and was based at Bootle Street in the centre of town.
+The reason was that back in 1976 we lived in Bury, Lancashire.
+Dad was a policeman with the Manchester Police and based at Bootle Street in the centre of town.
 I worked in offices at the Royal Exchange.
-It was about 15 miles away from home and two buses and a train was my usual commute.
+It was about 15 miles away from home and two buses and a train were my usual commute.

-Dad worked shifts and sometimes he would leave the house at a similar time to me, so naturally I would get a lift to work.
-He also car shared with his friend.
-The time the song was in the charts must have been in the winter, because it was freezing cold and the car took an age to warm up.
-He would then call in at Whitefield to pick up his colleague and I hated it when we had to get out and go in old Ford Cortina.
-That only warmed up when we reached town and the car park.
-So it must have been very cold that year.
+Dad worked shifts and sometimes he would leave the house at a similar time to me, so I had a lift to work.
+He also car-shared with his friend.
+The time the song was in the charts must have been in the winter because it was freezing cold and the car took an age to warm up.
+He would then call in at Whitefield to pick up his colleague.
+I hated having to get out and go into an old Ford Cortina that didn’t seem to warm up till we had reached our destination.

-On the way this song would come on the radio.
-I’d be sat next to my dad in the passenger seat when suddenly, the words were crystal clear:
+This song often came on the radio and I’d be sitting next to dad in the passenger seat when suddenly, the words were crystal clear: